-It seems like Sky have ploughed a shit ton of money into darts recently.
-When you're watching it on TV, and the camera pans across the room, it's easy to survey the scene and arrive at the conclusion that Sky are taking the piss.
-Who are these fancy dress morons?
+It seems like sports networks have ploughed a shit ton of money into darts recently.
+When you're watching it on TV, and the camera pans across the room, it's easy to survey the scene and arrive at the conclusion that these new shows are clowning the dart game.
+Who are these fancy dressed morons?
 Who gave them those signs?
 Who are the fat men?
 Why does throwing darts at a wall make them sweat?
-Why do they all look like they spend their Sundays drinking alone in A-road pubs?
+Why do they all look like they spend their Sundays drinking alone in dive bars?
 Oh, they're the future of sport.
 Oh, I see.
 Are you sure, though?

-Luke Overin, one of VICE's favourite photographers, thinks darts is fucking great:
+Luke Overin, one of VICE's favorite photographers, thinks darts is fucking great:

 "Gradually my interest has turned to the fan, especially the diehards.
-It's the same with football, really, and like many of my recent projects, these photos are a bi-product of having a really great time, making new mates and having a massive piss-up.
+It's the same with soccer, really, and like many of my recent projects, these photos are a bi-product of having a really great time, making new friends, and getting wasted.

 To be honest, it's hard not to see the charm in darts.
-Even when you realise that the idea of it existing in some timeless bubble for all eternity would mean that someone, somewhere would always be dressed as The Mask singing the riff to "Chelsea Dagger".
+Even when you realize that the idea of it existing in some timeless bubble for all eternity would mean that someone, somewhere would always be dressed as The Mask singing the riff to "Chelsea Dagger."

 Find more of Luke's photography here.